Admission for the January 2025 academic session is ongoing Apply Now!

 At the end of this course, students should be able to:

-• Characterise living organisms and state their general reproduction;
+• Characterize living organisms and state their general reproduction.

 • Enumerate habitat types and their characteristics.